bhupender43/Voice-Based-Assistant/READ ME.md

 Follow this steps in order to execute the Python Program.

-1. Connect the Laptop to Internet.
+1. Connect the Laptop/Machine to Internet.

 2. Now open jarvis.py file in Idle or command Prompt and run it.